bakalianosm/Data-Engineering/README.md

 The repository is structured as follows:

 - **MapReduce**: Contains projects related to MapReduce, demonstrating distributed data processing techniques using the MapReduce programming model.
-- **Apache Spark**: Includes projects leveraging Apache Spark for large-scale data processing, including data transformations, machine learning, and stream processing.
+- **Apache Spark**: Includes projects leveraging Apache Spark for large-scale data processing.